By: Cliff Brady, Director of Industry Sectors Engagement | North America

 At the patient level, new technologies have put more control in the hands of the customer and helped to make health information far more accessible.
 Patient-centered thinking has been driving much of the digital transformation being implemented in healthcare facilities today.
 This trend will continue in the years to come with things like intelligent visitor management systems and mobile device interaction.

 One thing is certain; the technology will continue to advance.
 As it does, the healthcare systems and facilities that have decided to lean into the transformation and have adopted forward-looking strategies and flexible infrastructures will be better positioned for long-term success.

 Please go to SALTO Systems for more information on access control technology and best practices in healthcare facilities.

-Paul is an access control expert and industry veteran, and he is passionate about security and safety in the healthcare environment.
-Together with SALTO, he is on a mission to bring new technologies and products to market that keep people safe and enhance healthcare providers ability to deliver the highest levels of health and life care.
+Cliff is an industry veteran, and he is passionate about security and safety.
+Together with SALTO, he is on a mission to bring new technologies and products to market that keep people and property safe and enhance the ways we interact with our physical spaces.

 Prior to joining SALTO, Cliff held leadership positions at renowned companies such as IBM, Radisys, and most recently Milestone Systems.
 His extensive experience and leadership acumen gained throughout his career have equipped him with valuable insights into the security technology landscape and a keen understanding of market dynamics.